 while for $ED_{(2)}$,

 where $Cov$ denotes covariance.
-Indeed, the second term in these equations will be additive since the covariance among $Y^{-}$ and $Y^{+}$ is negative.
+Indeed, the second term in these equations is additive since the covariance among $Y^{-}$ and $Y^{+}$ is negative.

-Asymptotically the identities given by Eqns~\ref{proofabsstd}, \ref{eq_proofstd1}, and \ref{eq_proofstd2} are also valid for odd numbers of measurements since $ED_{m} \simeq D_{m}$ and $ED_{\sigma_m} \simeq D_{\sigma_m}$.
-Similar identities linking even dispersion parameters with their correspondents can be found using $A_{\mu}$, $A_{m}$, $EA_{\mu}$, and $EA_{m}$.
+Asymptotically the identities given by Eqs~\ref{proofabsstd}, \ref{eq_proofstd1}, and \ref{eq_proofstd2} are also valid for odd numbers of measurements since $ED_{m} \simeq D_{m}$ and $ED_{\sigma_m} \simeq D_{\sigma_m}$.
+Similar identities that link even-dispersion parameters with their correspondents can be found using $A_{\mu}$, $A_{m}$, $EA_{\mu}$, and $EA_{m}$.

 The dispersion of a distribution given by Eqs.~\ref{eq_defd1} and \ref{eq_defd2} is the standard deviation about the averages minus two times the covariance among $Y^{-}$ and $Y^{+}$.
-Moreover, for symmetric distributions where $y_{N-i} - EA_{M} = - \left( y_{i} - EA_{m}\right)$ as well as $EA_{m} = EA_{\mu}$, we can write the following identity,
+Moreover, for symmetric distributions where $y_{N-i} - EA_{M} = - \left( y_{i} - EA_{m}\right)$ and $EA_{m} = EA_{\mu}$, we can write the following identity,

-The ratio of $ED_{(1)}$ by $ED_{\sigma_m}$ can be used to estimate if the measurements are symmetrically distributed.
+The ratio of $ED_{(1)}$ by $ED_{\sigma_m}$ can be used to estimate whether the measurements are symmetrically distributed.

-\subsection{Shape Parameters (S)}
+\subsection{Shape parameters (S)}

-In a similar fashion to the dispersion parameters, we also can improve the accuracy of skewness ($S_S$) and kurtosis ($S_K$) using the even-averages.
-Therefore, we propose the even-skewness ($ES$) and even-kurtosis ($EK$) to estimate the distribution shape (see lines 11-12 of Table~\ref{tb_varind_new}).
-Moreover, we also propose the higher moments of $ED_{(1)}$ and $ED_{(2)}$ as new even-shape-parameters, given by:
+In a similar fashion as the dispersion parameters, we also can improve the accuracy of skewness ($S_S$) and kurtosis ($S_K$) using the even-averages.
+Therefore, we propose even-skewness ($ES$) and even-kurtosis ($EK$) to estimate the distribution shape (see lines 11-12 of Table~\ref{tb_varind_new}).
+Moreover, we also propose higher moments of $ED_{(1)}$ and $ED_{(2)}$ as new even-shape parameters given by